torusresearch/torus-apple-nativelogin-demo/README.md

 2. Import “torus-swift-direct-sdk” in your project.
 (Reference: https://github.com/torusresearch/torus-direct-swift-sdk/)
 3. implement delegate methods to access the signed JWT.
 4. Call .getTorusKey() method on directAuth to retrieve private key

-Provide a way for users of your app to set up an account and start using your services.

 ## Overview